 Lust and avarice twist Arinia’s features, but she regains her composure just as quickly.
 “More than fair, Witch.
 I accept.”

 Nyanti traces a circle with her index and middle fingers, marking the air with an orange corona.
 The magical halo sizzles and hisses, leaking ember-bright sparks into the water.
-Then—slowly, deliberately—she inscribes a light-woven rune in the center of the circle: a red letter wreathed in velvet black flames.
+Then—slowly, deliberately—she inscribes a light-woven rune in the center of the circle: a blood-red letter wreathed in velvet black flames.

 “As High Coven Witch, I scriven this warrant to seal our bargain.”